 Before your score can be released, however, analyses are performed to detect aberrant response behavior and a final set of quality assurance procedures are performed to ensure that the correct set of score reports has been produced.
 Only then is your score report finally posted to the registration entity’s (NBME, ECFMG, or FSMB) secure website and made available for you to review.

-2. How long will it take to receive my step 1 results?
+3. How long will it take to receive my Step 1 results?

-Results for computer-based examinations are typically released within three to four weeks of your test date.
-That said, delays can occur for myriad reasons.
+Results for all computer-based USMLE examinations are typically released within three to four weeks of your test date.
+That said, delays can occur for a myriad of reasons.
 Thus, we recommend allowing at least eight weeks for your Step 1 score report to become available.

-Due to modifications to the test item pool, there may be a delay in score reporting for Step 1 examinees who sit for their exam starting in early May through early July, 2019.
-The target date for reporting Step 1 scores for examinees testing within this window will be released in January, 2019.
-If your circumstances require you to receive your Step 1 score during this time period, we recommend sitting for Step 1 no later than April, 2019.
+Due to modifications to the test item pool, there may be a delay in score reporting for Step 1 examinees who sit for their exam starting in early May through mid-June, 2020.
+The target date for reporting Step 1 scores for examinees testing within this window is July 8, 2020.
+If your circumstances require you to receive your Step 1 score during this time period, we recommend sitting for Step 1 no later than May 3, 2020.

 Once your results have been released, you will receive an email notification with instructions for how to review your results.
 Your results will remain available for approximately 120 days from the date you receive this notification.
 After this period, your results can be provided to you only in the form of an official USMLE transcript.

-If you believe that an error was made in the scoring of your exam, you can request a score recheck through the same entity that registered you to sit for Step 1.
+If you believe that an error was made in the scoring of your exam, you can request a score recheck through the same entity that registered you to sit for your USMLE exam.
 Your recheck request must be received by the registration entity (NBME or ECFMG) no later than 90 days after your score report is released.
 At this time, there is an $80 fee for each exam for which a recheck is requested.